bootstrapworld/curriculum/lessons/Algebra2/exploring-exponential-models/langs/en-us/slides.md

 - Most cells (e.g. bacteria, the cells in a growing fetus, etc) divide every few hours, doubling the number of cells each time.
 A single cell will split into 2, those 2 cells will split to become 4, which will become 8, then 16, and so on.{style="font-size: 15pt"}
-- Unstable particles degrade into stable particles over time, emitting radiation as a biproduct.
+- Unstable particles degrade into stable particles over time, emitting radiation as a byproduct.
 We use the term _half-life_ to refer to the length of time it takes for 50% of the particles in a sample to become stable, leaving behind the other half as radiation-emitting material.{style="font-size: 15pt"}
 - Money in a savings account grows by a certain percentage each year.
 3% growth on $100 would turn into $103.
 The next year that would become $106.09.
 And the next year $109.27.
 Every year there's a little more money to grow.
 If you start saving early, the account will grow into quite a lot more money down the road.{style="font-size: 15pt"}